dcohen-dalton/csx/source/assignments/1-getting-started/getting-started.rst

    #.
 Look at the code that makes the green line.
 Comment out the lines that append points to the green line.
 Then use a ``for``-loop to make the green line a graph ``vx`` for when x is values 0 - 10.
    #.
 Look at the code that makes the orange trail.
 Notice how this is different from the previous lines.
 Comment out the code that adds points to the trail.
 Then use a ``for``-loop to make the orange line a graph of ``gx`` (which you created in the Introduction to Polyfun exercise) for when x is values 0 - 10.

-   When you are done with your graph should look like this:
+   When you are done it should look like this:

    .. figure:: plottingpoly.png
       :width: 50 %